 The first value that has to be established is the Gross Development Value.
 This is essentially the total value of the completely finished project.
 In most cases, the comparable method of valuation will be used to obtain reasonably accurate values for Sq Ft or Sq M. Recent transactions can be analysed and the selling price or annual rent compared to the property in question.
 Although the comparable method is not flawless, it is about the most accurate method to establish (completed) property value available.

 Some important considerations are:

 - If a project containing multiple dwellings is to be analysed, the GDV will be based upon the total value obtained from the sale of all the units.
 The value that can be obtained on the market can be expressed as a rate per M² and can be established through the study of comparable, similar properties recent sold prices (NOT the values they are offered at).

 - When establishing the total value of the finished project, remember that common areas such as stairways, hallways and foyers are not included within this value, but they will be included in build costs.

 - The amount available for land purchase is the absolute maximum that the developer would pay for the undeveloped project.
 In practice however, this figure is likely to become the Gross Land Value because he has to:

-- Allow for professional fees and SDLT or property taxes.
+- Allow for professional fees (Agents and Legal) and SDLT/property taxes.

 When the above have been subtracted, the Developer is left with the Net Land Value.